TheCakeIsNaOH/chocolatey-packages/balcon/tools/readme.pol.txt

 --sub-max <liczba> lub -sm <liczba>
    SAPI 4: parametr nie jest u¿ywany.
    SAPI 5 i Microsoft Speech Platform: ustawiæ maksymaln¹ prêdkoœæ mowy w zakresie od -10 do 10 (do konwersji napisów w pliki dŸwiêkowe).

---sub-sil <nazwa_g³osu> lub -sl <nazwa_g³osu>
-   SAPI 4 i Microsoft Speech Platform: parametr nie jest u¿ywany.
-   SAPI 5: sets the voice name for silence tag reading during converting of subtitles (the part of the name will be enough).
-If an old voice is used to convert subtitles to speech, the created audio file may not contain pauses between text lines.
-To fix that problem, an additional modern voice can be used to read the silence tag.

 --delete-file lub -df
    Usun¹æ plik tekstowy po zakoñczeniu czytania na g³os lub zapisywania pliku dŸwiêkowego.